Automated photometry of $\gamma$ Cassiopeiae:the last roundup: Discussion

 The resolution of this slippage starts with the fact that only one frequency can be rotational.
-We would be surprised if, over the 57 day interval between 1996 IUE and GHRS observations, a surface differential rotation rate of order 1\% or more, e.g., for surface features centered at intermediate latitudes (SRH), as is the case for our viewing angle of this star.
-Therefore, we will reject this possibility.
+We believe it is unrealistic that, over the 57 day interval between 1996 IUE and GHRS observations, a surface differential rotation rate of order 1\% or more occurs.
+Therefore, we reject this possibility.
 It follows that we {\em prefer} to adopt the alternative: $f_{82}$ is not a rotational signal.
 Yet, our preference does not prove the case.
 In fact, given the isolation of the signal at low frequency and its sometime nonsinusoidal waveform, the identification of f$_{82}$ with NRP is not straightforward.
 In any case, in view of the arguments put forth regarding the UV color changes of the dips (SRH) and the correlation of appearances with changes in UV spectral lines and hard X-ray flux (SLM16), we can see no reason to reject the co-rotating picture.
 This does not mean that the rotation frequency has been found.
 Given the physical parameters of the star and the likely reoccurrence of the ``first dip" in the 1982 IUE light curve, it is probably near 0.8\,d$^{-1}$.